lambdaclass/cairo-vm_in_go/README.md

 ##### Relocatable.SubFelt

 This method subtracts a Felt value to the relocatable's offset by first converting the relocatable's offset to a Felt, performing felt subtraction between the offset and the felt value, and then converting the new offset to a uint value.
-This method retruns an error if the new offset is negative or exceeds the size of a uint.
+This method returns an error if the new offset is negative or exceeds the size of a uint.

 ```go
 // Substracts a Felt value from a Relocatable